parsagholipour/sharee/README.md

 <img src="https://parsagholipour.github.io/sharee-doc/logo.png" width="250">

-## Connect your webpage to social media
+This package helps users to share your webpage on their social media
 ### [Doc and demos](https://parsagholipour.github.io/sharee-doc)